maxlebedev/maleficer/README.md

     - do I want hidden/invisible elements? (traps, assasins)
     - binary(ish) space partitioning, plus prefabs of that size
     - A way to get info about enemies
+        * tab-targeting, info in right panel
+            + tab cycles thru pieces, from closest out.
+            + works for target phase too
+    - damage types.
+Not sure if elemental or what, but weaknesses, resistances
+    - missile-launcher structure, checker pattern aoe
 ## UX
     - Should all ranged animations happen simultaneously?
         * animation queue?